Fonseca Guimaraens

 Fonseca's modern founder Manoel Pedro Guimaraens was a supporter of King Pedro IV's (pictured) liberal reforms, which led to his having to flee Portugal to England hidden away in an empty Port wine barrel.

 Fonseca Guimaraens, often simply called Fonseca, is one of the largest Port wine houses in Portugal.
 Manoel Pedro Gonçalves Guimaraens and his brother João Gonçalves Salgueiro, established the company in 1822 when they acquired control of the Fonseca and Monteiro Company from the Fonseca Family by purchase of the majority of Fonseca owned shares.
 A condition of the sale of Fonseca's shares was that the name Fonseca remain as the brand name.
 David Guimaraens, the great-great-great grandson of the founder Manuel Pedro, has been the head winemaker since 1994, and oversees the winemaking and blending for all four Taylor Fladgate Port houses: Taylor Fladgate, Fonseca Guimaraens, Croft, and Delaforce.

 Fonseca maintains an estate, Quinta do Panascal, open to the public for tastings and tours.
 The vineyard Quinta do Panascal in the Douro has been classified as a Grade A producer of grapes.
-Fonseca currently ships a variety of Ports, including vintage, 10, 20 and 40-year traditional tawnies, a 10-year white tawny, late bottle vintage, non-classic vintages (Quinta do Panascal, Guimaraens Vintage), among others.
+Fonseca currently ships a variety of Ports, including vintage, 10, 20 and 40-year traditional tawnies, a 10-year white tawny, late bottled vintage, non-classic vintages (Quinta do Panascal, Guimaraens Vintage), among others.

 It is often confused with the similarly named, but completely unrelated, Portuguese wine producer José Maria da Fonseca, based in the Arrábida IPR on the Setúbal peninsula.